benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 These tests check many edge cases in conversions to and from the 4bit data format, file parsing, searching, and more.

-These tests made optimizing certain proceedures (file parsing, searching, format conversions) extremely easy and fast---most of the optimiztions were implemented in a single day.
+These tests made optimizing certain procedures (file parsing, searching, format conversions) extremely easy and fast---most of the optimizations were implemented in a single day.

 ### Benchmark